 Has there ever been a better onscreen match than Vince Vaughn and Reese Witherspoon?
 In this hilarious romantic comedy, the pair is happily in love and unmarried, a lifestyle choice they choose to avoid their parents' fate.
 When they're forced to cancel a holiday vacation in the tropics and visit all four of their eccentric family events instead, mishaps and hilarity ensue!

-Bill Murray brings sarcasm and wit to this 1988 modern take on Dickens's A Christmas Carol.
-As a rich, powerful, and cold-as-ice TV executive who routinely gifts his only living relative with a company bath towel for Christmas, Murray is in top form, maneuvering his way through Christmases past, present, and future to eventually reunite with the one who got away (played by the adorable Karen Allen).
+Bill Murray brings sarcasm and wit to this 1988 modern take on Charles Dickens's A Christmas Carol.
+As a rich, powerful, and cold-as-ice TV executive who routinely gifts his only living relative with a company bath towel for Christmas, Murray is in top form, maneuvering his way through Christmases past, present, and future to eventually reunite with the one who got away (played by the excellent Karen Allen).
 He lets her call him "Lumpy," so you know their love is steadfast and true.

 While You Were Sleeping

 Sandra Bullock, decked to the gills in on-trend '90s sweaters, falls for Bill Pullman in this case of mistaken identity family comedy.
 A whimsical love story, the film is often credited, alongside Speed, with launching Bullock to superstardom.
 It also defined an archetype years before Sex and the City's Aidan Shaw came on the scene: the dream guy who makes his own furniture.